Please sign up for my occasional newsletter to stay current on news.

 She is active in Sisters in Crime, serving as the President of the New England chapter, and is a member of Mystery Writers of America.
 She is also a long-time member of the Society of Friends (Quaker), and the recent past Clerk of Amesbury Friends Meeting.
 Her art story was featured in the National Endowment for the Arts 50th anniversary celebration.

 As a former organic farmer Edith knows the language and tensions of someone like Cam Flaherty, the farmer in the Local Foods mysteries.
 Edith lived in southern Indiana for five years and loved the slow pace and language of its natives, so it made sense to set the Country Store Mysteries there.
 She taught independent childbirth classes and worked as a doula for some years, giving her insight into the life of an historical midwife as portrayed in the Quaker Midwife Mysteries.
 And her new Cozy Capers Book Group series comes straight out of both her imagination and several solo writing retreats on Cape Code.

 She lives in Amesbury, Massachusetts, but is originally a fourth-generation Californian.
-She has two grown sons, and lives in an antique house with her beau, their three cats, and several fine specimens of garden statuary.
+She has two grown sons, and lives in an antique house with her beau and their two cats.